jacobogabeiraspenas/BuildingHeightsML/Building Height Estimation. A machine learning approach.md

 Obtaining building data is challenging due to data availability, quality, privacy, cost, and integration issues.
 Building data can be accessed from sources like OpenStreetMap (OSM), Microsoft Building Footprints, Google Maps, government platforms, and local municipal open data portals.

-This document outlines a novel methodology for estimating building heights, primarily for urban climate and weather research but also applicable to urban planning.
+This document outlines a novel methodology for estimating building heights from a machine learning approach, primarily for urban climate and weather research but also applicable to urban planning.

 The study demonstrates the potential of this approach in improving height estimations compared to traditional methods based solely on local climate zones.
 Future work may involve extending this methodology to multiple cities and integrating it into existing meteorological modeling frameworks.